Skip to main content

 • Car parking and ticket QR codes downloaded or printed

-• Printed or written list of your activity schedule (available after Enrolment)
+• Printed or written list of your family's activity schedule (available after Enrolment)

-• ID for any adults that intend to purchase alcohol or tobacco
+• ID for any adults who intend to purchase alcohol or tobacco

 • Buggy or trolley for smaller kids (big wheels are better off road)